javipascual/frontend-nanodegree-mobile-portfolio/README.md

   * add attribute `media=print` to stylesheet print.css
   * add async to embedded script and to google analytics script
+  * embed style.css
-  * move style.css and fonts to the end
+  * move fonts.css to the end
   * use smaller version of pizzeria.jpg

 * **views/js/main.js**